cloudify-cosmo/docs.getcloudify.org/content/manager_architecture/security.md

 Credentials do not appear in log files (cloud/RabbitMQ/Cloudify).

 #### Communication Channels
-To simplify the architecture, the number of internal communication channels is reduced.<br>
+To simplify the architecture, the number of internal communication channels is reduced.

 * Agents poll for task execution requests by connecting to the RabbitMQ server on the manager.
 * Access to the file server or REST API occurs through a secured port (authn, authz, encryption) that is controlled by Cloudify.
 * Accessing a REST API internally is not be handled by Cloudify.
 If a user enables enabled SSL/auth over port 80 and chooses to use a REST client, either from a plugin or a script, they must configure it correctly.